-The County encourages employees to actively participate in our wellness program.
+If the county establishes a wellness program, employees are encouraged to actively participate.
 The wellness program is designed to assist employees and their families in making positive and healthy lifestyle choices with a focus on wellbeing.
 The wellness program has several components including health screenings, education, activities, weight management, newsletters, on-site fitness programs, financial education, healthy lifestyle incentives and more.